Spomky-Labs/cbor-php/README.md

 $object->append('｡)⚡');
 ```

-### List / Infinite List (Major Type 4)
+### List / Indefinite Length List (Major Type 4)

-List and Infinite List objects have the same major type but are handled by two different classes in this library.
+List and Indefinite Length List objects have the same major type but are handled by two different classes in this library.
 Items in the List object can be any of CBOR Object type.

 ```php